Libyan Army Units Use Artillery In Tripoli Clash - UrduPoint

 Libyan Army Units Use Artillery In Tripoli Clash

-Two Libyan army units used heavy artillery in an exchange of fire overnight centring on a barracks in a densely populated area of southeast Tripoli
+Two Libyan army units used heavy artillery in an exchange of fire overnight centring on a barracks in a densely populated area of southeast Tripoli, the military command said

-Tripoli, (APP - UrduPoint / Pakistan Point News - 3rd Sep, 2021 ) :Two Libyan army units used heavy artillery in an exchange of fire overnight centring on a barracks in a densely populated area of southeast Tripoli.
+Tripoli, (APP - UrduPoint / Pakistan Point News - 3rd Sep, 2021 ) :Two Libyan army units used heavy artillery in an exchange of fire overnight centring on a barracks in a densely populated area of southeast Tripoli, the military command said.

-An attack early Friday ordered by the military commander in the capital saw members of a security group set up by ex-premier Fayez al-Sarraj target Al-Tekbali barracks, the headquarters of 444 Brigade.
+An attack early Friday saw members of a security group set up by ex-premier Fayez al-Sarraj target Al-Tekbali barracks, the headquarters of 444 Brigade, Tripoli military commander Abdelbaset Marouane said on Facebook.

-"What happened... today is a correction of the course taken by 444 Brigade" which has "deviated" and "ceased to obey military orders", Tripoli area commander Brigadier General Abdelbaset Marouane said in a video message posted on the internet.
+The elite 444 Brigade posted on Facebook that one of its officers, Second Lieutenant Omrane Belgassem, was killed.

+Brigadier General Marouane said in a video message that the security group attacked the barracks after midnight on his orders after 444 Brigade "ceased to obey military orders".

 The noise of heavy artillery in action was heard throughout the city from just after midnight and lasted until early on Friday morning.